 Sozi Tulante is General Counsel of Form Energy and leads Form’s global legal, compliance, and ethics functions, as well as provides strategic counsel on Form’s commercial, legislative, and policy efforts.

-Sozi sits on the Board of Directors for Leadership Philadelphia and the American Inn of Court at the University of Pennsylvania Carey Law School and previously worked with the Reconciliation Steering Committee to advise Philadelphia in addressing the systemic inequities following the murder of George Floyd.
+Sozi sits on the Board of Directors for Leadership Philadelphia, the Wistar Institute, and the American Inn of Court at the University of Pennsylvania Carey Law School.
+He also previously worked with the Reconciliation Steering Committee to advise Philadelphia in addressing the systemic inequities following the murder of George Floyd.
 In this capacity, Sozi served on the six-member Pennsylvania Redistricting Advisory Council to advise the governor on redistricting principles.